 - Parking: Use this field to communicate any extra directions that may not be provided by Google.
 For example, whether or not parking is free.

 - Vanity URL: This will give the place landing page a custom URL.
 For example “The Smith School of Business” will be .edu/the_smith_school_of_business, but it can be changed to .edu/ssob, etc.

 Note: If you are using Localist “communities” then you will see a drop-down labeled Community to select.

 Note: If you are using Foursquare Tips then you will see a field labeled Foursquare ID (this feature is disabled by default).
 To turn on Foursquare Tips, navigate to Settings > Calendar Settings.
 Filling out this field will tell Localist to monitor Foursquare for any tips left on the place’s landing page.
 Foursquare tips affect Localist’s trending algorithm and will be displayed in an additional block on the place landing page itself in Localist.

 After saving, Localist will automatically geocode the address you have entered and will display the code with an option to change.
-By selecting Change a field labeled Custom Geocode will appear.
+By selecting Override a field labeled Custom Geocode will appear.
 This is often used for locations that don’t have an exact address, for example, an area adjacent to a building.

 Live Place Landing Page Example:

 Assigning an Event to a Place Landing Page